yekeen-nasir/pedxo-frontend-adminacct/README.md

 Ideal for startups who have remote culture, use AI agents and human/virtual contractors to be more efficient in achieving outcomes.

-Onboard teleoperators for your code agents on-demand and pay-as-you-go, this can be achieved via IDE or version control.
+Onboard teleoperators for your code agents on-demand and pay-as-you-go.
+This can be achieved via IDE or version control.

 Pedxo only charge you for success based and outcome.